AdobeDocs/commerce-frontend-core/src/pages/guide/themes/apply-admin.md

 ---
-group: frontend-developer-guide
-title: Apply an Admin theme
+title: Apply an Admin Theme | Commerce Frontend Development
-functional_areas:
-  - Frontend
-  - Theme
+description:
 ---

-## What's in this topic
+# Apply an Admin theme

 This topic describes how to apply your custom [theme](https://glossary.magento.com/theme) for [Admin](https://glossary.magento.com/magento-admin).